International

 Main Sectors of Industry

-The agricultural sector contributes to 18.3% of GDP and employs 31% of the active workforce (World Bank).
+The agricultural sector contributes to 18.1% of GDP and employs 30.3% of the active workforce (World Bank).
 The main food crops include cassava, yams, maize, millet, and sorghum, with cocoa, coffee, and cotton as cash crops (generating about 20% of export earnings).
 Although many farmers practice subsistence farming, some basic foodstuffs still need to be imported.
-The agricultural sector is vulnerable to climate conditions and parasite infestation.
-For the agricultural campaign 2023/24, more than 1.5 million tons of cereals are expected according to the production forecasts of the Directorate of Agricultural Statistics, Computing, and Documentation (DSID).
+Moreover, the agricultural sector is vulnerable to climate conditions and parasite infestation.
+Togo achieved a record cereal production of 1.5 million metric tons during the 2023-2024 season.
+Grain output has been steadily increasing since 2019.
+Maize is the most widely cultivated cereal, followed by paddy rice and millet-sorghum.

-The services sector is estimated to account for 52.1% of GDP, giving employment to 49% of the active population.
+The services sector is estimated to account for 51.7% of GDP, giving employment to 49.6% of the active population.
 The sector has been growing consistently in recent years, and trade is its biggest contributor.
-The Lomé Port, which is one of the largest ports in the region, is a major asset as the transport of goods to neighboring countries is boosting the services industry.
-The country is also investing in its tourism sector: it welcomed one million tourists in 2022, and in the 2024 budget, the government allocated XOF 2 billion for the development of the tourism sector.
+The Lomé Port, which is one of the largest ports in the region, is a major asset as the transport of goods to neighbouring countries is boosting the services industry.
+The country is also investing in tourism: in the 2024 budget, the government allocated XOF 2 billion for the development of the sector.
+Togo’s financial sector includes 14 banks and 74 microfinance institutions.
+At the end-2023, bank assets reached 58.7% of GDP, with deposits at 42.2% (+6.2%) and credit at 30% (+3.8%).
+The microfinance sector held deposits and credits of 6.2% and 6.7% of GDP, respectively, showing growth from 2022.
+This paper primarily examines the banking sector (IMF).

 Breakdown of Economic Activity By Sector Agriculture Industry Services